IvanC987/IvanC987/README.md

 🚀 Computer Science student | 🤖 AI/ML Enthusiast

 ## 🏆 Featured Project: DiffusionGen
-​DiffusionGen is a Flask-based GUI designed for latent diffusion image generation.
-It offers both DDIM and DDPM, and offers advanced user controls such as prompt input, image-to-image generation, upscaling, among many others.
-The diffusion model itself was implemented and trainined completely from scratch using only foundational libraries like pytorch.
-The pipeline also incorporates various pretrained models—Stable Diffusion VAE, CLIP, Real-ESRGAN, and VGG16—into a custom Latent Diffusion Model pipeline for enhanced image synthesis.
+DiffusionGen is a Flask-based GUI built for latent diffusion image generation, providing advanced user controls such as prompt input, image-to-image generation, and upscaling.
+The core diffusion model was implemented and trained entirely from scratch using PyTorch, without reliance on prebuilt diffusion libraries.
+The backend is designed for customization and extensibility, incorporating pretrained models—including Stable Diffusion’s VAE, CLIP for text embeddings, Real-ESRGAN for upscaling, and VGG16 for perceptual loss—into a tailored Latent Diffusion Model pipeline for improved image synthesis.

 <br><br>